jingzhian/mkdocs-md-notes/docs/ophthalmology.md

 AMD results from degeneration and atrophy of the central retina (macula), retinal pigment epithelium, Bruch's membrane, and choriocapillaries.

+It occurs in 2 primary forms: atrophic (dry), which causes slowly progressive, vision loss that involves one or both eyes and is usually associated with scotoma (ie, blind spot); and exudative/neovascular (wet), which causes unilateral, aggressive vision loss, often starting with straight line distortion.

+Patients with macular degeneration typically present with painless progressive blurring of central vision, which can be acute or insidious.
+It occurs bilaterally.

+ Antioxidant supplements (eg, vitamins C and E, zinc) are recommended for patients with early signs of age-related macular degeneration.
+Examination in this disorder shows deposits of cellular debris (drusen) in the retina.

 #### Dry AMD